rupeshm/ruby_bdd/README.md

 		And I click on save button
 	Then I see New Repeating Invoice Generated
 ```
-Edit the 'demo.feature' file to change the table data
+Edit the 'demo.feature' file to change the values in the table

 ## Installation
 1. Install ruby from https://www.ruby-lang.org/en/installation/#rubyinstaller website.